What Does Medicare Cover For Chiropractic Care?

 Does your back hurt?
 If you are on Medicare, you may wonder if Medicare pays for chiropractic care.

 My first experience with chiropractic care was at 17.
 Medicare-covered chiropractic care had not even crossed my mind.

 I was complaining to my dad that I woke up with pain in my back.
 He said I should go to a chiropractor.
 I didn’t know what that was.
 So he explained it was kind of a doctor that fixed backs.
 I asked if I should have mom set an appointment.
 He brushed it off.
 “Your mom doesn’t need to know about it.”

 He sent me to a guy down on Vinton Street in South Omaha.
 Dad told me it would be $10.
 So I went.
 By myself.
 No mom.

 The chiropractor’s office was different than any doctors’ office I had ever seen before.
 The people in the waiting room seemed like they were in their 100’s at the time.
 I was a junior at South High.
 As soon as I walked in, I heard someone scream from the doctor’s office.
 I almost ran out, but none of the old folks even turned their heads in the direction of the noise.
 I was beginning to think this was one of my dad’s pranks.

 When my turn came, I got up and went into the chiropractor’s office.
 The doc was about one day younger than God.
-He told me to lay face down on a strange-looking table.
-He quickly stepped over to me, pushed down hard on my back, and the table under me made a loud sound that startled me.
+He told me to lie face down on a strange-looking table.
+He quickly stepped over to me and pushed down hard on my back, and the table under me made a loud sound that startled me.
 Before I could say anything, he had whacked me a few more times, made a bunch of noise, and then said, “$10, please.”

 I stood up and walked out, still in a semi-state of shock.
 As I stepped out on Vinton Street, I realized my back felt great!